git/git.github.io/rev_news/drafts/edition-92.md

   of the issues that had been pointed out were fixed.

-  Junio replied that it was better to have the "cleaning up of existing stuff" and "addition of new stuff" into two separate patches instead of everything in the same one.
+  Junio replied that it was better to have the "cleaning up of existing stuff" and "addition of new stuff" split into two separate patches instead of having everything in the same one.

-  Arthur agreed to split the moving of the existing fuzzing infrastructure into
+  Arthur agreed to split the move of the existing fuzzing infrastructure into
   [a separate preparatory patch](https://lore.kernel.org/git/pull.1353.git.1663355009333.gitgitgadget@gmail.com/) called "fuzz: reorganise the path for existing oss-fuzz fuzzers"